Changhy26/TAD/README.md

 Code for the paper: **TAD: Token-Adaptive Contrastive Decoding with Confidence-Guided Gating for Hallucination Mitigation in Large Audio-Language Models.**

+## Overview

+This repository provides the implementation of **TAD (Token-Adaptive Decoding)**, a training-free decoding method for mitigating hallucinations in large audio-language models (LALMs), especially in binary audio question answering tasks.

+TAD is designed to reduce unsupported affirmative responses (e.g., answering "yes" when the queried sound is actually absent).
+The main idea is to contrast model logits under **real audio** and a **matched silent reference**, and then apply a **confidence-guided gating mechanism** at the first decoding step to suppress unreliable affirmative predictions when audio evidence is insufficient.

+Our method is simple, plug-and-play, and does not require any parameter updates.
+It can be used as an inference-time decoding strategy for improving the reliability of audio-grounded decisions.
+The paper evaluates TAD on hallucination-related benchmarks including **AudioCaps-Hallucination** and **Clotho-AQA**. :contentReference[oaicite:1]{index=1}

 ## 🔔 Note

 This paper is currently under review for **Interspeech 2026**.